RLOpenCatalyst/rg-doc/source/Features.rst

 **Assign O.U.**

 There is a contextual menu which is at the right side of the card.
-Once clicked on that you can see the actions one by one.
+On clicking that, you can see the actions that can be performed.
 Choose the organizational unit in the drop-down list and click on the “Assign” button.
 You can see a successful toaster message also.
 Once assigned you can see O.U name under the Email id.

 .. image:: images/Admin_Users_AssignO.U.png